Club Profile

 Women's Team

 The Millwall Lionesses were founded in 1971 and in the 1980s became the first women’s team to be associated with a professional men’s club.
 But in 2019, they announced a split with Millwall FC and changed their name to London City Lionesses.
-That club now competes in the second-tier FA Women’s Championship.
-Check londoncitylionesses.com for the…
+That club just won the second-tier FA Women’s Championship so are in the Women’s Super League for this season.
+Check londoncitylionesses.com for the latest on them.
+Meanwhile, Millwall FC started a new women’s team-they claim it’s the same team, although the league certificate went with the London City Lionesses-which play in the fifth-tier London and Southeast Regional Women’s League.
+Home games are at the St Paul’s Sports Ground in Rotherhithe.
+See millwall-lionesses.com for more on them.

 Songs